carbone-kid/kalah-game/README.md

 The Docker container is available at https://hub.docker.com/ as sfirsov/kalah-game

+As the game is multiplayer you first need to login with unique name.
 ![The login page](/screenshots/1.png)

+Then you need to create a game...
 ![Creating the game](/screenshots/2.png)

+... and waiting for the opponent.
 ![Waiting for the opponent](/screenshots/3.png)

+Or join an existing game.
 ![Joining the game](/screenshots/4.png)

+And finally play the game.
 ![Gaming](/screenshots/5.png)

+There is a timeout for user inactivity.
+If the user inactive for some time of he will be removed.
+So if after some time AFK the game stopped working this is a feature, not a bug :)